 The paper is organized as follows.
-Section 2 gives a review of related work in the area of network security visualization systems.
-Section 3 gives a brief introduction to intrusion detection systems in general, and the Snort IDS.
-Section 4 is the main section and presents the design and architecture of the proposed Snort IDS system visualization interface.
-In Section 5 the implementation results are presented, while the concluding remarks are given in Section 6.
+Section 2 gives a brief introduction to intrusion detection systems in general, and the Snort IDS.
+Section 3 is the main section and presents the design and architecture of the proposed Snort IDS system visualization interface.
+In Section 4 the implementation results will be presented, while the concluding remarks are given in Section 5.